eea/european.cache.registry/README-API.md

 Listing calls:

 * `/undertaking/list` - all verified undertakings
+* `/undertaking/list-small` - all verified undertakings but with fewer details
 * `/undertaking/list/all` - all undertakings, including unverified
 * `/undertaking/list_by_vat/[vat]` - filter by vat
 * `/undertaking/filter` - count of undertakings, given field filters